OfficeDev/microsoft-teams-apps-company-communicator/README.md

 This is the log of changes implemented for Company Communicator.

+**v4.42**
+- Change to allow expansion of images in adaptive cards as described in https://devblogs.microsoft.com/microsoft365dev/five-new-features-enhancing-adaptive-cards-in-microsoft-teams/.
+This is to allow users better read content in high resolution images.

 **v4.41**
 - Fix to ensure the azure functions are using the right version of MSBuild.
 Avoid errors when compiling the code during sync process due to updates made to the AdaptiveCard library.